Goldenvikingsunset/web-projects/README.md

 # web-projects

-This is a repository holding my Web-project that i am building while learning HTML, CSS and JS
+This is a repository holding my Web-projects that i am building while learning HTML, CSS and JS